Vilasi/pndc-homegrown-initiative/README.md

   </a>
 </p>

-<h3 align="center">MaterializeCSS</h3>
+<h3 align="center">PNDC Home Grown</h3>

 <p align="center">
-  Materialize, a CSS Framework based on material design.
+  Built with the Materialize CSS Framework - An Open Source Framework Maintained and Developed by the GitHub Community.
   <br>
   <a href="https://materializecss.github.io/materialize/"><strong>-- Browse the docs --</strong></a>
   <br>